-We provide simple examples involving extensions of Jeffreys priors.
-These serve as counter-examples to the general claim that Bayes accomplishes statistical inference.
-To obtain more accurate results from Bayes, more effort is required compared to recent likelihood methods, while resulting in lesser accuracy.
-And for vector interest parameters, accuracy beyond first order is routinely not available, as an increase in parameter curvature causes Bayes and frequentist values to change in opposite direction, yet frequentist itself is fully reproducible!
+We provide simple examples using discrete extensions of Jeffreys prior.
+These serve as counter-examples to general claims that Bayes can offer accuracy for statistical inference.
+To obtain this accuracy with Bayes, more effort is required compared to recent likelihood methods, which still remain more accurate.
+And with vector full parameters, accuracy beyond first order is routinely not available, as a change in parameter curvature causes Bayes and frequentist values to change in opposite direction, yet frequentist has full reproducibility.

-An alternative is to view default Bayes as an exploratory technique and then can ask does it do as it overtly claims?
+An alternative is to view default Bayes as an exploratory technique and then ask does it do as it overtly claims?
 Is it reproducible as understood in contemporary science?
-Does a β -posterior quantile in repetitions actually have β -coverage of the true?
-If so, then the approach is providing an approximate route to confidence.
-And if not, then what is it?
-No one has an answer although verbal claims abound.
+The posterior gives a distribution for an interest parameter and, thereby, a quantile for the interest parameter; an oracle could record whether it was left or right of the true value.
+If the average split in evaluative repetitions is in accord with the nominal level, then the approach is providing accuracy.
+And if not, then what is up, other than performance specific to the parameter frequencies in the prior.
+No one has answers although speculative claims abound.

-Key words and phrases: Confidence, curved parameter, exponential model, gamma mean, genuine prior, Jeffreys, L'Aquila, linear parameter, opinion prior, regular model, reproducibility, risks, rotating pa-
+Key words and phrases: Confidence, curved parameter, exponential model, gamma mean, genuine prior, Jeffreys, L'Aquila, linear parameter, opinion prior, regular model, reproducibility, risks, rotating parameter, two theories, Vioxx, Welch-Peers.